Home Publications Working Papers Teaching CV Hiring RA Zhanhui Chen

 Download: Main paper

 Uncertainty affects business cycles and asset prices.
 We estimate firm-level productivity and decompose total uncertainty risk measured as cross-sectional productivity dispersion into macro uncertainty (an aggregate component) and micro uncertainty (an idiosyncratic component).
-We find that macro uncertainty is strongly counter-cyclical and priced among stocks, but micro uncertainty is acyclical and not priced.
-Moreover, we show that the expected investment growth factor proposed in Hou et al. (2020) captures macro uncertainty risk, which helps us understand the success of the q5-model.
+We find that macro uncertainty is multidimensional, strongly countercyclical, and priced among stocks, but micro uncertainty is acyclical and not priced.
+Moreover, we show that the expected investment growth factor proposed in Hou, Mo, Xue, and Zhang (2021) captures macro uncertainty risk which helps us understand the success of the q5-model.

 Longevity Shocks and Corporate Debt Markets